nosana-ci/nosana-cli/README.md

 ## Starting node

-With the `nosana node start [options] <market>` command you can start a Nosana Node and join the Nosana Network.
+With the `nosana node start [options]` command you can start a Nosana Node and join the Nosana Network.

 Options: